 Ooh Boy Cafe, Thira

-Our favorite cafe for breakfast in Santorini.
+Our favorite cafe for breakfast in Santorini is called Ooh Boy Cafe.
 Delicious smoothie bowls and avo toast with scrambled tofu, but not to forget the incredible caldera view is worth it alone to come here.

 Tranquillo Vegetarian Restaurant, Perissa Beach

 This place has the best vibes.
 Very friendly staff, right at the beach and super delicious food.
-Fully vegetarian and great vegan options available.
+Fully vegetarian and great vegan options available at Tranquillo.

 Five Senses Fine Dining, Imerovigli

-A reservation is a must here!
+A reservation is a must for Five Senses!
 Unfortunately we didn’t know that and didn’t get a table when we went.
 But the location looks breathtaking and even if it’s a pricey dinner it’s worth the experience.
 We heard the food is very good and there is a vegan menu option available.

 Where to stay off the beaten path Santorini